hossain-mdabir/Pay-and-Go/README.txt

 5.PopUp or dialogue design is added

+6. User Location and Payment receipt download and share feature added (No image in pdf bug not fixed yet).

 Most of the Design and work is done.
 Only download pdf are not completed.
 Hope I manage the time to complete next day.